ioerger/transit2/src/pytransit/doc/source/transit_install.rst

 Installing wxPython
 -------------------

-wxPython 4+ can be installed using pip
+wxPython 4+ can be manually installed using pip

 ::